Bujumbura: Administration

 Bujumbura is governed by a community council and community administrator.
-It is further divided into three communes, or neighborhoods, each with its own council and council leader.
+Until 2025, it was further divided into three communes, or neighborhoods, each with its own council and council leader.

-Each of the three current communes were created from the 13 former communes (currently sub-communes), due to a 2014 reorganization, which in turn are further sub-divided into villages or zones:
+Before 2025, each of the three communes were created from the 13 former communes (currently sub-communes), due to a 2014 reorganization, which in turn are further sub-divided into villages or zones: